On the fast convergence of random perturbations of the gradient flow

-In this subsection we draw a connection between the perturbed gradient flow defined in \eqref{Eq:SGDPerturbation} and the stochastic gradient method in statistical machine learning.
-Stochastic gradient method (SGM) is a stochastic analogue of the gradient descent algorithm, aiming at finding the local or global minimizers or maximizers of the function expectation parameterized by some random variable.
-One can schematically formulate the optimization problem as follows: under some initial distribution, we target at finding a local minimum point $x^*$ of the expectation of function $F(x) \equiv \E[ F(x;\zeta) ]$, where the indexed random variable $\zeta$ follows some prescribed distribution.
+In this subsection we draw a connection between the perturbed gradient flow defined in \eqref{Eq:SGDPerturbation} and the stochastic gradient method in modern statistical machine learning.
+Stochastic Gradient Descent (SGD, \cite{BottouSGD2010}, \cite{Bach-MoulinesSGD2013NIPS}, \cite{Flammarion-BachCOLT2015}) with constant learning rate is a stochastic analogue of the gradient descent algorithm, aiming at finding the local or global minimizers or maximizers of the function expectation parameterized by some random variable.
+One can schematically formulate the optimization problem as follows: under some initial distribution, we target at finding a local minimum point $x^*$ of the expectation of function $F(x) \equiv \mathbf{E}[ F(x;\zeta) ]$, where the indexed random variable $\zeta$ follows some prescribed distribution.
 If the regularity conditions on the exchangeability of gradient operator and expectation operator hold, e.g., when $\zeta$ is supported on a finite set, the gradient method updates via the iteration

-However when the scale of the problem is extremely large, the access of expected gradients $\E[ \nabla F(z_{t-1};\zeta) ]$ are often expensive, and SGM prevails due to its one--query of noisy gradient at each iteration.
-In particular, SGM iteration often takes the following form
+However when the scale of the problem is extremely large, the access of expected gradients $\mathbf{E}[ \nabla F(z_{t-1};\zeta) ]$ are often expensive, and SGD prevails due to its one-query of noisy gradient at each iteration.
+In particular, SGD iteration often takes the following form